OfficeDev/office-js-docs-pr/docs/reference/objectmodel/preview-requirement-set/outlook-requirement-set-preview.md

 #### [Office.context.mailbox.item.getItemIdAsync](office.context.mailbox.item.md#getitemidasyncoptions-callback)

-Added a new method that gets the id of a saved appointment or message item.
+Added a new method that gets the ID of a saved appointment or message item.

 **Available in**: Outlook on Windows (connected to Office 365)